ChanakyaKamuju/SmartSplitAI-Frontend/README.md

 npm install

-Create a .env file:
+Create a .env.development file:
-In the root of the backend folder, create a file named .env and add the following environment variables.
+In the root of the frontend folder, create a file named .env.development and add the following environment variable:

-If using a local MongoDB, ensure your MongoDB server is running.

-If using MongoDB Atlas, get your connection string from the Atlas dashboard.

-NODE_ENV=development
-PORT=5000
-MONGO_URI=mongodb://localhost:27017/smartsplitai # Or your MongoDB Atlas connection string JWT_SECRET=yourdevjwtsecret_replace_with_a_strong_random_string
-FRONTEND_URL=http://localhost:5173 # Or the URL of your frontend development server

-Note: JWT_SECRET should be a long, random string.
-FRONTEND_URL is important for CORS.
+VITE_APP_API_URL=http://localhost:5000/api

+Note: This VITE_APP_API_URL should point to your locally running backend API (or your deployed backend API if you're testing against that).

-Running the Server
+Running the Application
-To start the backend server in development mode:
+To start the frontend development server:

-npm run server
+npm run dev

-The server will run on http://localhost:5000 (or your specified PORT).
+The application will open in your browser, usually at http://localhost:5173.

-🌐 API Endpoints Overview
-The API provides endpoints for:

-/api/users: User registration, login, user data.

-/api/rooms: Room creation, joining, details, member management, room deletion, leaving.

-/api/expenses: Adding, deleting, listing expenses, and calculating balances.

-/api/treasure: Managing room treasure funds and transactions.

-/api/duties: Managing recurring duties for rooms.

-Detailed endpoint documentation (e.g., specific HTTP methods, request/response bodies) can be found by inspecting the route files in routes/ and controller functions in controllers/.
+Building for Production
+To create a production-ready build of the application:

+npm run build

+This will generate a dist folder containing the optimized static files.